rushilma/thesis/2-algorithms.typ

   From there, the proof proceeds as before.
 ]

-As a comparision to the case for functions with coordinate degree $D$, notice that @thrm_poly_stability gives, generically, a much looser bound.
+As a comparison to the case for functions with coordinate degree $D$, notice that @thrm_poly_stability gives, generically, a much looser bound.
-In exchange, being able to use $p$-correlation as a "metric" on the input domain will turn out to offer significant strengthenings in the arguments which follow, justifying equal consideration of both classes of functions.
+In exchange, being able to use $p$-correlation as a "metric" on the input domain will turn out to offer significant benefits in the arguments which follow, justifying equal consideration of both classes of functions.

 == Stability of Low-Degree Algorithms <section_algorithm_stability>

 With these notions of low degree functions/polynomials in hand, we can consider algorithms based on such functions.

 #definition[
-  A _(randomized) algorithm_ is a measurable function $alg :(g,omega) mapsto x^* in Sigma^N$, where $omega in Omega_N$ is an independent random variable.
+  A _(randomized) algorithm_ is a measurable function $alg :(g,omega) mapsto x in Sigma_N$, where $omega in Omega_N$ is an independent random variable.
 Such an $alg$ is _deterministic_ if it does not depend on $omega$.
 ] <def_algorithm>

-// TODO: rephrase this paragraph
-In practice, we want to consider $RR^N$-valued algorithms as opposed to $Sigma_N$-valued ones to avoid the resulting restrictions on the component functions.
-These can then be converted to $Sigma_N$-valued algorithms by some rounding procedure.
+As discussed in the introduction to this section, we will usually focus on deterministic algorithms, discussing the minor modifications necessary for handling randomized algorithms as necessary.
+In addition, many practical algorithms are $RR^N$-valued, which must be rounded to give outputs on $Sigma_N$.
-We discuss the necessary extensions to handling this rounding in @section_rounding.
+For simplicity, we assume for now that our algorithms are $Sigma_N$-valued, and discuss the extensions to handle this rounding in @section_rounding.

 #definition[
   A _polynomial algorithm_ is an algorithm $alg(g,omega)$ where each coordinate of $alg(g,omega)$ is given by a polynomial in the $N$ entries of $g$.
 If $alg$ is a polynomial algorithm, we say it has degree $D$ if each coordinate has degree at most $D$ (with at least one equality).